-In the case of books, locate critical reviews of the work in a database such as Book Review Index.
+In the case of books, locate critical reviews of the work in a database such as Book Review Digest.
 Is the review positive?
 Is the book under review considered a valuable contribution to the field?
 Do reviewers agree on the value or attributes of the book or are there strong differences of opinion?
 Does the reviewer mention other books that might be better?
 If so, locate these sources for more information on your topic.

 Brand-Gruwela, Saskia and Marc Stadtlerb.
 “Solving Information-based Problems: Evaluating Sources and Information.”
 Learning and Instruction 2 (April 2011): 175-179; Barzilaia, Sarit and Anat Zohara.
 “Epistemic Thinking in Action: Evaluating and Integrating Online Sources.”
 Cognition and Instruction 30 (2012): 39-85; Critical Thinking.
 Academic Skills Centre.
 University of Canberra; Evaluating Sources.
 Lakeland Library Research Guides.
 Lakeland Community College; Evaluating Sources.
 Writing@CSU.
 Colorado State University; Evaluating Print Sources.
 The Writing Center.
 University of North Carolina; Evaluation During Reading.
 The Writing Lab and The OWL.
 Purdue University; Walraven, Amber, Saskia Brand-Gruwel, and Henny P.A.
 Boshuizen.
 “How Students Evaluate Information and Sources When Searching the World Wide Web for Information.”
 Computers and Education 52 (January 2009): 234–246

 Web Content Requires Additional Methods of Evaluation

 A report from the Stanford University Graduate School of Education found that students evaluating information that flows across social media channels or retrieved from online search engines like Google or Bing, have difficulty distinguishing advertisements from news articles or how to identity where the content came from.
-In general, the principles that guide your evaluation of print materials also applies to online resources.
-However, unlike print materials that have certain features that help determine their scholarly integrity, the interactive and multimedia dynamics of digital content increases the level of assessment you must apply to a resource in order to obtain confidence that what you are viewing is valid and credible.
+In general, the principles that guide your evaluation of print materials are the same that apply to evaluating online resources.
+However, unlike print materials that have certain features that help determine their scholarly integrity, the interactive and multimedia dynamics of online sources requires additional attention to the content in order to obtain confidence that what you are viewing is valid and credible.